Makeup On A Plane: Your Top Questions Answered

 - Liquids And Gels: Any makeup products that are liquid, gel, or aerosol-based must follow the TSA’s liquids rule.
 This means they must be placed in a clear, plastic, quart-sized bag and each container cannot exceed 3.4 ounces.

-- Sharp Objects: Makeup tools like tweezers, scissors, and razor blades are considered sharp objects and are prohibited in carry-on luggage.
+- Sharp Objects: Makeup tools like tweezers, scissors, razor blades and darts are considered sharp objects and are prohibited in carry-on luggage.
 They can be placed in checked luggage, however.

 - Powder Products: Powders like blush, eyeshadow, and setting powder are allowed in carry-on bags without any size limitations.
 However, if you’re bringing a large container of loose powder, it’s best to place it in checked luggage.